Farm bills: Cong steps up attack; Rahul accuses govt of working for development of crony capitalists | Politics

 Farm bills: Cong steps up attack; Rahul accuses govt of working for development of crony capitalists

-The Congress on Tuesday stepped up its attack on the government over the farm bills issue, with Rahul Gandhi accusing the Modi government of working for the development of crony capitalists and destroying farmers.
+The Congress on Tuesday stepped up its attack on the government over the farm bills issue, with Rahul Gandhi accusing the Modi government of working for the development of crony capitalists at the cost of farmers.
 The Congress and some other opposition parties have been protesting against the farm bills, alleging these would harm the interest of farmers and benefit corporates, a claim denied by the government.
 The Centre has asserted that the bills would be beneficial for farmers and increase their income.

 "2014- Modi ji's election promise of Swaminathan commission MSP (minimum support price) for farmers.
 2015- Modi government said in court that this will not be possible.
 2020- Black agriculture laws," Gandhi tweeted in Hindi.
-Then, in a four-line verse in Hindi, the former Congress president sarcastically said, "Modi ji's intention is 'clear'" with his new "anti-agriculture experiment".
+Then, in a four-line verse in Hindi, the former Congress president sarcastically said, "Modi ji's intention is 'clear'" with his new "anti-agriculture" attempt.

 Development of crony capitalist "friends" at the cost of farmers, he said, according to a rough translation of his Hindi tweet.
 Senior Congress leader and former Union finance minister P Chidambaram also attacked the government over the farm bills issue.